open-webrtc-toolkit/owt-server/doc/servermd/SIP.md

 6. You can run command "ulimit -a" to make sure the new setting in limits.conf is correct as you set.

 ## 2.4 Install the gateway package {#SIPsection2_4}
-For general gateway server on Ubuntu, do as following:
+To install gateway server, do as following:

         tar xf CS_WebRTC_Gateway_SIP.<Version>.tgz
-        cd Release-<Version>/

-For GPU-accelerated gateway server on CentOS, do as following:

-        tar xf CS_WebRTC_Gateway_SIP.<Version>.hw.tgz
         cd Release-<Version>/

 ## 2.5 Launch the gateway server {#SIPsection2_5}